Frinton Residents' Association - Constitution

-- To seek to preserve and enhance the character of Frinton.
+- Preserve and enhance the character of Frinton.

-- To keep a close eye on planning and environmental matters and issues.
+- Mmonitor planning and environmental matters and issues.

-- To represent the views of Frinton residents with elected members and officers.
+- Represent the views of Frinton residents with elected members and officers.

-- To work with local public bodies to improve the quality of local services.
+- Work with local public bodies to improve the quality of local services.

-- To promote a greater sense of community by providing information about local issues.
+- Promote a greater sense of community by providing information about local issues.

-- To liaise with other associations/organisations in Frinton about matters of mutual concern and interest and where appropriate and agreed, have reciprocal representation on committees.
+- Liaise with other associations/organisations in Frinton about matters of mutual concern and interest and where appropriate and agreed, have reciprocal representation on committees.